-Be it reloading a gun, using magic powers, pushing a button, or even just picking up everyday objects and throwing them at innocent NPCs, well-crafted hand animations are one of the most important elements in first-person games.
-Sure, VR promises us more immersion, but for my money a good set of video game hands trumps just about everything else in making me feel less like a hovering camera and more like a real, living person.
+Be it reloading a gun, pushing a button, using magic powers, or even just picking up everyday objects, well-crafted hand animations are one of the most important elements in first-person games.
+Sure, VR promises us more immersion, but for my money a good set of videogame hands trumps just about everything else when it comes to making me feel less like a hovering camera and more like a real, living person.

 Let's put our hands in the air and wave them like we just do care, and celebrate some of the best first-person hand animations in PC games.

-Doom came roaring back from hell this year, and with it came some pretty excellent and gory melee kill animations as we bashed, snapped, throttled, and crushed the heads, necks, and bodies of any number of demons.
+Doom came roaring back from hell in 2016, and with it came some pretty excellent and gory melee kill animations as we bashed, snapped, throttled, and crushed the heads, necks, and bodies of any number of demons.

 But it's not all about brute violence.
-DoomGuy has a softer side, as we can see in this tender fist-bump with his favorite toy.
+DoomGuy's hands are incredibly expressive when he picks up keys and accesses computers, too.
+Plus he has a softer side, as we can see in the tender fist-bump he gives to his favorite toy.
 Adorable.

 Corvo Attano is a gifted assassin, and while most of his time is spent lurking around catwalks and ledges, it's quite a sight when he springs into action.
 Even with time stopped, he's a glorious show-off, spinning his blade and gun as he takes out a collection of guards.
 This gif is from a video by StealthGamerBR, who showcases tons of exciting and funny kills.